A quick intro

 With these assumptions, the results are as follows.

 It happens that even the cheapest renewable energy + storage option asks for twice the capital than a “poorly performing nuclear” does.
-And a “solar + batteries” system is still 10 times more capital intensive than nuclear.
+And a “solar + storage” system is still 5 times more capital intensive than nuclear, if the storage is done with pumping stations (with batteries the ratio jumps to 10:1).

 In fact, it can be seen from the table above that even if the solar panel or the wind turbine were free, the sole investments required to reinforce the grid and store the electricity (in the case of 100% wind or 100% solar) would cost more than the total investment in the nuclear fleet.